eddiesholl/user-search/TASKS.md

 # Still to do

- * Add unit test framework
- * Adding streaming parser for users
+ 1. Adding streaming parser for users
  * Simple end to end with hardcoded user search
  * Adding streaming parser for orgs and tickets
  * Augment output with nested objects